Placental site trophoblastic tumour (PSTT) is rare and one of the least common (~ 0.2% 7) forms of the gestational trophoblastic disease (GTD).

 Treatment and prognosis

 A hysterectomy is the primary mode of treatment in the majority of cases 7.
-The tumour tends to remain confined to the uterus until late in its course although can eventually metastasise to lung, liver, lymph nodes, and brain.
+A tumour tends to remain confined to the uterus until late in its course although can eventually metastasise to lung, liver, lymph nodes, and brain.
 Metastases can occur many years after the initial diagnosis 3.

 Their biological behaviour is variable, ranging from benign lesions confined to the uterus, to highly aggressive malignant disease with systemic metastases.
 The main negative prognostic variables are time to presentation from last known pregnancy and mitotic index.